hrldcpr/blog/_drafts/visual-sum-of-cubes.md

     (This is the $$n$$th [tetrahedral number](https://en.wikipedia.org/wiki/Tetrahedral_number).)

-The last two steps are just inserting the formula for $$\sum k^2$$ (from above!) and simplifying the polynomial.
+The last two steps are just inserting the formula for $$\sum k^2$$ (derived above!) and simplifying the polynomial.

 ## Summary

-So there we have it, all the 'visual' proofs of sums of powers before you have to start using more than three dimensions, which isn't very 'visual' for humans.
+So there we have it, all the 'visual' sums of powers before you have to start using more than three dimensions, which isn't very 'visual' for humans.

 $$
 \begin{aligned}